History

 The hotel was raised, creating a crawl space, and had the third floor [1], gambrel roof, dormers, large porches, water tower (now bathrooms and office space), and additional rooms added to the bay side.
 Cedar shingles replaced the white siding.

 A small two-story building was moved and placed on the front side of the hotel and later connected to it.
-Now known as the Historic Boys' Dorm, this was used as a laundry room and a staff housing unit over the years.
-Three fireplaces built on the first floor had engraved logos telling us that these renovations concluded in 1903.
+This has been used as a laundry room and a staff housing unit over the years.
+Three fireplaces built on the first floor featured engraved logos telling us that these renovations concluded in 1903.

 The Harvey Cedars Hotel’s rates were as low as $2 per day.
 A surviving 1907 reservation receipt claims the hotel was the “best gunning and fishing resort on New Jersey Coast.”
-With its more sophisticated look, it hoped to compete for the recreational trade Thompson expected would reach LBI by railroad.
+With its more sophisticated look, it hoped to compete for the recreational trade that Thompson hoped would reach Long Beach Island by rail.
 It is in folklore that Grover Cleveland visited the hotel.
-As Harvey Cedars lost its attraction as a tourist destination to the development of the south end of the island, the hotel had become a giant “white elephant” and Thompson sold it with all the furniture, rugs, and silverware.
+As Harvey Cedars lost its attraction as a tourist destination to the development of the south end of the island, the hotel had become a giant “white elephant” and Thompson sold it with all its furniture, rugs, and silverware.

-By 1912, Harvey Cedars Beach Company owned much of the southern half of Harvey Cedars and the hotel.
-On May 11, 1912, the Beach Company went into bankruptcy, and its property was sold to Walter Pincus of Philadelphia for $1,000.
+By May 11, 1912, Harvey Cedars Beach Company again owned the hotel but went into bankruptcy, and its property was sold to Walter Pincus of Philadelphia for $1,000.
 In 1914, Pincus sold most of the property to Daniel B. Frazier Company.

-[1] Some sources suggest that the original second floor and roof were raised to become the third floor and that the present second floor was built under it.
-However, floorboards indicate that the third floor was once an attic.
+[1] Some believe that the original second floor and roof were raised to become the third floor, and that the present second floor was built underneath.
+Floorboards seem to indicate that the third floor was once an attic.

-[2] The Canteen and offices later had drop ceilings added, however, the tin underneath remains.
-The front wall of the main lounge was entirely replaced.
-Patterns in the decorative tin indicate locations where gas light fixtures once were, now replaced with electric lighting.
+[2] The Canteen and offices now have drop ceilings, but the tin ceiling underneath remains.
+The front wall of the main lounge was replaced by drywall for maintenance.
+Patterns in the decorative tin indicate locations where gas light fixtures once were.
+They have been replaced with electric lighting.

 1921-1935